DataDog/documentation/content/en/real_user_monitoring/session_replay/_index.md

 ## Setup

-Session Replay is available through a dedicated build of the RUM Browser SDK.
+Session Replay is available in the RUM Browser SDK.
 To start collecting data for Session Replay, set up [Datadog RUM Browser Monitoring][4] by creating a RUM application, generating a client token generation, and initializing the RUM Browser SDK.

 ### Enable Session Replay